- In high income countries 75% of the salt we eat is hidden in processed food

 - In order to reduce population salt intake we need to reduce the amount of salt in these foods

-Monitoring the food supply by collecting information on food composition, energy, salt, fat, saturated fat and sugar, is valuable in informing policy approaches.
-The purpose of collecting data is to provide information to support governments, industry and communities to develop and enact strategies to curb food-related NCDs.
+Monitoring the food supply by routinely collecting information on food composition, including energy, salt, fat, saturated fat and sugar, is valuable in informing policy approaches.
+The purpose of collecting data is to provide information to support governments, industry and communities to develop and enact strategies to curb diet-related NCDs.

 In countries where the majority of salt consumed is from processed foods, this type of work is imperative to inform specific salt reduction strategies such as working with the food industry to reformulate foods to contain less salt.